Highlands High School (Fort Thomas, Kentucky): Journalism

 Highlands High School's primary school-authorized and student-written journalism source is The Hilltopper, a student-penned newspaper with the purpose of communicating to students and the greater Fort Thomas community about issues concerning the community's general welfare.
 Consisting of four sections, primarily news, sports, opinion and entertainment, there are also smaller individual categories or repeating segments such as "Crazy Kitchen Insanity" (focusing on cooking recipes) and "Voices In The Halls".
-The Hilltopper also publishes articles regarding national news, such as the 2022 Will Smith–Chris Rock slapping incident and the COVID-19 vaccine.
+The Hilltopper also publishes articles regarding national news, such as the 2022 Chris Rock–Will Smith slapping incident and the COVID-19 vaccine.
 The Hilltopper is currently staffed by 33 Highlands students.

 In 2022, Highlands sophomore Carter Frimming started a Hilltopper-backed parody of Between Two Ferns (with the same name), in which Frimming interviews Highlands faculty and students in a similar manner to Galifianakis.
 Frimming's version of Between Two Ferns is notable for its deadpan comedy uncommon in school journalism.
 So far, Frimming has interviewed teachers Andrew Eckerle and Matt Ewald.